 \section{Conclusion}

-We have shown that brine rejection enhances salt transport between the ice-water interface and lake bottoms.
-While limited supporting field measurements exist, we argue that salt-fingering will occur in most seasonally ice-covered lakes.
-Given that many freshwater lakes are becoming increasingly saline due to anthroprogenic forcing \citep{dugan_salting_2017}, we expect brine rejection to play an increasingly important role in the future.
+We have shown that salt-exclusion enhances salt transport between the ice-water interface and lake bottoms.
+We argue that salt-fingering occurs in most seasonally ice-covered lakes.
+As lakes continue to evolve by both warming \citep{oreilly_rapid_2015}, losing ice cover \citep{magnuson_historical_2000}, and becoming increasingly saline \citep{dugan_salting_2017}, more field monitoring is required to understand how salt-exclusion will affect salt transport in lakes in the future.